 What if you want to simultaneously broadcast (simulcast) to more than one?

-C. Use WpStream.
 It works similar to most cloud solutions, however we’re confident we can match or beat the offering of any.
-Here are just a few scenarios where you’ll want to use our solution for your simulcasting needs:
+Here are just a few scenarios where you’ll want to use our solution to stream to multiple platforms:

 - Reach as many users as possible.